Trimbljk/trimbljk.github.io/content/Programming/2020_11_build_cropdata_infra.md

         <span class="infra-variable">IgnorePublicAcls</span><span class="colon">:</span><span class="infra-noq-string-value"> True</span>
         <span class="infra-variable">RestrictPublicBuckets</span><span class="colon">:</span><span class="infra-noq-string-value"> True</span></code>
 </pre>
-We first assign a name to the resource with **OutputBucket** and tell AWS what kind of resource it is using AWS's inherent data convention **AWS::S3::Bucket**.
-We then describe what the bucket "looks like" under the **Properties** variable.
-The bucket name must be universal in the S3 namespace and I set all my access restrictions to **True** because I want my bucket to be private.
-Even though private is the default setting on S3 it's good practice to specify it explictly by blocking any public access.
+We first assign a name to the bucket resource with **OutputBucket** and tell AWS what kind of resource it is using AWS's inherent data convention: **AWS::S3::Bucket**.
+We then describe what features the bucket maintains under the **Properties** variable.
+The bucket name must be universal in the S3 namespace.
+I have also set all my access restrictions to **True** because I want my bucket to be private.
+Even though private is the default setting on S3, it's good practice to specify it explictly by blocking any public access.

 Next, we'll specify our database resource.
-This database will hold all the information we'll be supplying to S3.
+When the data in our bucket is crawled via AWS Glue, the information will be nicely formatted in the database setforth here.
 <pre class="setpre">
 <code class="aws-infrastructure-code">  <span class="infra-variable">Cropdatabase</span><span class="colon">:</span>
     <span class="infra-variable">Type</span><span class="colon">:</span><span class="infra-noq-string-value"> AWS::Glue::Database</span>